Wine terms: Champagne and sparkling wine

 These are the terms common to sparkling wine throughout the world:

 • Charmat: This is the other primary production technique, in which the second fermentation takes place in a steel tank.
 It’s typically used for Italian and lower-priced American sparkling wines.
-The term usually doesn’t appear on the label.
+The term usually doesn’t appear on the label (though that is changing).
 Charmat produces sweeter wines with less bubbles, though it can produce its share of quality wines, especially from Italy.

 • Vintage: One trend among high-priced sparklers is to produce vintage wines, made with grapes that were all harvested in the same year.
 But the majority of sparkling wine doesn’t have a vintage, and most of the time the vintage isn’t especially important.
 NV on the label stands for non-vintage – that is, the grapes used to make the wine come from several years instead of just one.
 It’s a common practice to ensure quality and consistency.
 This is a carrry over from the Champagne region, where the weather is such that it’s not always easy to produce quality grapes.